chrissarmstrong/seeking-manifold/content/Running Thoughts/Model Evolution by Natural Selection?.md

 Have we have created the conditions necessary for our AIs to evolve by natural selection?!

 Intellectually this is a really interesting and even exciting thought.
-But triggering evolution in systems that are becoming quite capable in many tasks and that we really don't understand should also be rather troubling.
+But triggering evolution in systems that are becoming quite capable in many tasks—and that we *don't really understand*—should also be rather troubling.

 Evolution can result in some scary shit.
 If you don't think that's the case, it may be that our collective civilizational respite from the harsher realities of survival among evolved organisms has allowed you to forget that [nature is metal](https://www.reddit.com/r/natureismetal/).